yp717/personal-site-v2/content/projects/FuncyPy/funcypy.md

 I worked primarily on developing the parser and integrating the parser with the lexer and combinator runtime.
 This meant writing lexer, parser, and end-to-end unit tests to find edge cases and improve the code's ability to handle errors.

+*DISCLAIMER: This post requires quite a bit of familiarity with F# and may not make much sense without some practice or background with the language.
+If you have any questions feel free to get in touch and we can discuss any parts of the code or talk about potential improvements.
+(I wrote this as an exercise to learn about F# and parsing so there are definetely a lot of improvements to be made).*

 ## How I built the Parser